tensorflow/tensorflow/g3doc/LangRef.md

 A region is a CFG of MLIR [Blocks](#blocks).
 Regions serve to group semantically connected blocks, where the semantics is not imposed by the IR.
-Instead, the containing entity (operation or function) defines the semantics of the regions it contains.
+Instead, the containing operation defines the semantics of the regions it contains.
 Regions do not have a name or an address, only the blocks contained in a region do.
 Regions are meaningless outside of the containing entity and have no type or attributes.

 The first block in the region cannot be a successor of any other block.
 The syntax for the region is as follows: